LogUmi/get_next_line/README.md

 ---

 ## 🚀 Roadmap
 This project is the original version that was evaluated at 42 and will remain in this state.
+A maintained implementation of this project continues to live on through **my libft**.

 ---